Danburen/simple-ship-managerment/README.md

 ```

 ## Hot to use
+>[!NOTE]

-1. register your account.
+> 1. register your account.
-2. login with your account.
+> 2. login with your account.
-3. click whatever you want to do.
+> 3. click whatever you want to do.

+*some resource are form web, If there is any infringement, please contact me to delete.*